Technology-Notes/nvidia-docker-wiki/[BETA]-Frequently-Asked-Questions.md

 #### Can I use the GPU during a container build (i.e. `docker build`)?
 Yes, as long as you [configure your Docker daemon](https://github.com/NVIDIA/nvidia-docker/wiki/Advanced-topics#default-runtime) to use the `nvidia` runtime as the default, you will be able to have build-time GPU support.
 However, be aware that this can render your images non-portable (see also [invalid device function](#what-is-causing-the-cuda-invalid-device-function-error)).

-#### Are my container images built for version 1.0 compatible with 2.0?
+#### Are my container images built for version 1.0 compatible with 2.0 and 3.0?
 Yes, for most cases.
-The main difference being that we don’t mount all driver libraries by default in 2.0.
+The main difference being that we don’t mount all driver libraries by default in 2.0 and 3.0.
 You might need to set the `CUDA_DRIVER_CAPABILITIES` environment variable in your Dockerfile or when starting the container.
 Check the documentation of [nvidia-container-runtime](https://github.com/nvidia/nvidia-container-runtime#environment-variables-oci-spec).

 #### How do I link against driver APIs at build time (e.g. `libcuda.so` or `libnvidia-ml.so`)?
 Use the library stubs provided in `/usr/local/cuda/lib64/stubs/`.
 Our official images already take care of setting [`LIBRARY_PATH`](https://gitlab.com/nvidia/cuda/blob/ubuntu16.04/9.0/devel/Dockerfile#L12).